 As a result, Costa Rica boasts a Pacific coast to the west and Caribbean coast to the east meaning you can experience both kinds of beaches when you visit.

-As such, as of May 2020, Costa Rica will become the first country in Central America to legalize same sex marriage (yay)!
+Fast forward to May 2020 and Costa Rica has become the first country in Central America to legalize same sex marriage (yay)!

-In addition to this, in December 2018 the President announced new legislation to improve LGBTQ rights in Costa Rica.
+Previous to this, in December 2018 the President announced new legislation to improve LGBTQ+ rights in Costa Rica.

 This includes the recognition of trans gender identities on residency cards and declared hormone treatment “in the public interest,” which allows patients to receive the appropriate comprehensive care via the country’s health services.